moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 the bridges between halos) is established at both instruments.
 The program therefore closes on a positive terminal measurement, reached by following its own negative result's diagnosis.

+## E3e addendum (validity battery) — final calibration of the claim

+Jackknife errors and unconnected-pair nulls trim the E3d-v2 headline: on-axis excess stands at 3.3σ (ACT, honest errors), but the null pairs reveal Planck's 4.7σ fake bridge (beam leakage, as diagnosed) and the null-subtracted bridge is ~1.2–1.4×10⁻⁸ at ≈2σ per instrument — reproducing the published amplitude, short of an independent detection.
+The program's recurring moral holds to the last experiment: every strong claim, put under its own strictest control, shrinks to its honest core — and the honest core here still says the bridges are real (two instruments, right amplitude), just not yet ours to claim at 5σ.